Robust H2/H-infinity control under stochastic requirements: minimizing conditional value-at-risk instead of worst-case performance: Application

+We solved this problem with Algorithm~\ref{algo}, using $\hat k_{\textrm{det}}$ as initial controller (step 1).
+Step 2 was performed with MATLAB's function \textsc{fmincon} \cite{matlaboptim} using the sequential quadratic programming (SQP) algorithm, even though convergence to an optimum is not formally guaranteed due to the nonsmoothness of the SAA.
+The constraint on the spectral abscissa was not explicitly taken into account when solving Step~2, but stability over the whole domain was verified a posteriori in Step~3 using the method of~\cite{Kassarian2025} (note that Req.~2, by imposing a constraint on the CVAR of the stability margins, helps enforce stability).
+2500 samples were used initially in the SAAs, and this number was increased to 10000 following step 4.
+With these 10000 samples, the 99\% confidence interval of Eq.~\eqref{eq:confidence} was at most $0.0008$ among the 3 requirements, which was considered sufficient for validation.
+We note $\hat k_{sto}$ the decision parameters describing the optimal controller.

-To compare with the results of the deterministic formulation of Section~\ref{sec:4_deter}, let us also compute a "worst case" with the same method, i.e. by truncating the parameters at their 3 standard deviation values.
-The results are presented in Fig.~\ref{fig:distrib_Kopt} with 10000 samples, and summarized in Table~\ref{table:results}.
+To compare with the results of the deterministic formulation of Section~\ref{sec:4_deter}, we also computed the worst case with the method of~\cite{Kassarian2025}, although this computation was not performed during the optimization itself.
+The results are presented in Fig.~\ref{fig:distrib_Kopt} and summarized in Table~\ref{table:results}.
 In particular:

-1) Fig.~\ref{fig:distrib_Kopt_req2}: The $\beta$-CVAR of $L_{us}(s,\hat k_{sto},\delta)$ (Req.~2~bis) is 1.005, marginally exceeding the imposed bound of 1.
-A worst-case of 2.39 is tolerated whereas it would have been rejected with the traditional formulation.
-Nevertheless, this worst-case is extremely rare.
-To illustrate this statement, in addition to the $\beta$-VAR and $\beta$-CVAR specifications already reported, let us note $L_{us}(s,\hat k_{sto},\delta_{MC}^*)=1.58$ the worst-case performance among the $N=10000$ Monte-Carlo samples. $N$ already verifies:
+1) Fig.~\ref{fig:distrib_Kopt_req2}: The $\beta$-CVAR of $L_{us}(s,\hat k_{sto},\delta)$ (Req.~2) is 0.98, which is less than 1 as imposed.
+A worst-case of 2.05 (again found with the deterministic method of~\cite{Kassarian2025}) is tolerated, whereas it would have been rejected with the traditional formulation.
+Nevertheless, this worst case is very rare.
+To illustrate this statement, we also mention that among the 10,000 samples used to construct the histogram, the maximum observed value was 1.58.
+This implies, with 99.99\% confidence, that at least 99.9\% of the underlying distribution lies below 1.58.\footnote{{ For a random function $f(\delta)$, noting $\delta^*$ the sample realizing the largest function evaluation, \cite{Tempo1996} shows that